paastech-cloud/docs/Architecture.md

 The [FQDN (Fully Qualified Domain Name)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) is passed to Pomegranate via an environment variable.
 Doing so enables flexibility during the development process, as the developer can easily swap between a local and a production environment.

-To expose newly spawned containers to the World Wide Web, [Traefik](https://doc.traefik.io/traefik/) is configured to answer on 80 and 443 ports.
+To expose newly spawned containers to the World Wide Web, [Traefik](https://doc.traefik.io/traefik/) is configured to listen to the 80 and 443 ports.
 Then a set of labels is attributed to each container to create a unique subdomain `<app_uuid>.user-app.<fqdn>` redirecting to the port 80 of the associated app.

 TLS termination is handled by Traefik, by resolving the DNS-01 challenge with the TLS provider of choice.
 This allows us to have a valid certificate for all subdomains of PaaSTech.